Boxing vs. Muay Thai: Who Would Win?

 Heavy hands are built doing these things...

-The limited number of techniques allowed in boxing makes it harder for fighters to penetrate their opponents’ defenses.
-This forced them to employ more and more footwork and various other movements to find and create better openings.
+This creates the need to employ complex footwork and other tactics to find and create openings.
 This emphasis on subtle techniques and tactics gave the name “the sweet science” to boxing.

 What Is Muay Thai?

-Muay Thai can be traced back to 13th century Thailand.
-Its early form was used for warfare, much like any old martial art.
-Over time it evolved into Muay Boran, which can still be seen today, albeit only in demonstrations, and the sports version-Muay Thai.
-The current version of the sport was formalized in the 1920s by adopting many aspects of western boxing, like the timed rounds, boxing ring, and padded gloves.
+The current version of the sport was formalized in the 1920s by adopting many aspects of Western boxing, like timed rounds, the boxing ring, and padded gloves.

 Key Differences Between Boxing and Muay Thai